Chapter 10 - Subset choice

 val output = io._2

-val nrLikes = input.group.uniquePairs.filter(input.like.tupled).size
+val nrLikes = input.group.uniquePairs.count(input.like.tupled)

-val nrDislikes = input.group.uniquePairs.filter(!input.like.tupled(_)).size
+val nrDislikes = input.group.uniquePairs.count(!input.like.tupled(_))

 val ldRatio = nrLikes.toDouble / nrDislikes